Phantom-video/HuMo/README.md

 ## 🔥 Latest News

 * A Best-Practice Guide for HuMo will be released soon.
 Stay tuned.
+* Sep 30, 2025: 🔥🔥 OpenBayes provides 3 hours of free GPU computation for testing the 1.7B and 17B models.
+You can easily get started by following the [tutorial](https://openbayes.com/console/public/tutorials/KhniTI5hwrf).
+We welcome you to give it a try.
-* Sep 30, 2025: 🔥🔥 We release the [dataset](https://github.com/Phantom-video/Phantom-Data) for training subject preservation.
+* Sep 30, 2025: 🔥 We release the [Stage-1 dataset](https://github.com/Phantom-video/Phantom-Data) for training subject preservation.
-* Sep 17, 2025: 🔥🔥 [ComfyUI](https://blog.comfy.org/p/humo-and-chroma1-radiance-support) officially supports HuMo-1.7B!
+* Sep 17, 2025: [ComfyUI](https://blog.comfy.org/p/humo-and-chroma1-radiance-support) officially supports HuMo-1.7B!
-* Sep 16, 2025: 🔥🔥 We release the [1.7B weights](https://huggingface.co/bytedance-research/HuMo/tree/main/HuMo-1.7B), which generate a 480P video in 8 minutes on a 32G GPU.
+* Sep 16, 2025: We release the [1.7B weights](https://huggingface.co/bytedance-research/HuMo/tree/main/HuMo-1.7B), which generate a 480P video in 8 minutes on a 32G GPU.
 The visual quality is lower than that of the 17B model, but the audio-visual sync remains nearly unaffected.
-* Sep 13, 2025: 🔥🔥 The 17B model is merged into [ComfyUI-Wan](https://github.com/kijai/ComfyUI-WanVideoWrapper), which can be run on a NVIDIA 3090 GPU.
+* Sep 13, 2025: The 17B model is merged into [ComfyUI-Wan](https://github.com/kijai/ComfyUI-WanVideoWrapper), which can be run on a NVIDIA 3090 GPU.
 Thank [kijai](https://github.com/kijai) for the update!
-* Sep 10, 2025: 🔥🔥 We release the [17B weights](https://huggingface.co/bytedance-research/HuMo/tree/main/HuMo-17B) and inference codes.
+* Sep 10, 2025: We release the [17B weights](https://huggingface.co/bytedance-research/HuMo/tree/main/HuMo-17B) and inference codes.
 * Sep 9, 2025: We release the [Project Page](https://phantom-video.github.io/HuMo/) and [Technique Report](https://arxiv.org/abs/2509.08519/) of **HuMo**.